Sol Solomon: Career

-Solomon began his football career playing for St. Peter F.C. on the Channel Island of Jersey, before joining Jersey Bulls after a season.
+Solomon began his football career playing for St. Peter on the Channel Island of Jersey, before joining Jersey Bulls after a season.

 Jersey Bulls

 Whilst still a teenager, Solomon scored fifteen goals in his first twenty games for the side telling BBC Sport in September 2020: "Playing for the Bulls is great for me personally because as a squad we demand so much from each other and you know you can't drop your performance around them."

-Solomon kept playing for Jersey Bulls during the 2021-22 season, even after he enrolled at University in Liverpool, and would try and fly back to Jersey for games.
+Solomon kept playing for Jersey Bulls during the 2021–22 season, even after he enrolled at University in Liverpool, and would try and fly back to Jersey for games.
 He then switched his academic studies to Highlands College, Jersey, telling BBC Radio Jersey "I tried to play as many games as I could, like I was doing before when I was at university, but it was a bit hard flying back every weekend."
 Solomon achieved a degree of viral media attention for a goal he scored goal against Sutton Common Rovers in the FA Cup in 2021, which was described as a “mid-air back-heeled volley”.
 Solomon finished the 2021-22 season having scored 38 goals in the campaign.

-Solomon had trials with Luton Town early in 2022, however, it was not until September 2022 that he left Jersey Bulls for Marine A.F.C. who play two divisions higher in the English football pyramid.
-He played the final game of his spell at the Jersey Bulls on 24 September, 2022.
-He left the club having became Jersey Bull’s highest ever goal scorer, with a record 60 goals in 71 games in the Combined Counties Football League.
+Solomon had trials with Luton Town early in 2022, however, it was not until September 2022 that he left Jersey Bulls for Marine who play two divisions higher in the English football pyramid.
+He played the final game of his spell at Jersey Bulls on 24 September 2022.
+He left the club having become Jersey Bull’s highest ever goal scorer, with a record 60 goals in 71 games in the Combined Counties Football League.

 Marine

-Solomon scored his first goals for Marine when he netted a brace away at Whitby Town on 20 October, 2022 in a Northern Premier League fixture.
+Solomon scored his first goals for Marine when he netted a brace away at Whitby Town on 20 October 2022 in a Northern Premier League fixture.
+He played in the 2023 Liverpool Senior Cup final, which Marine won on penalties against Runcorn Linnets.
+In the 2023–24 season, he played and scored in the Liverpool Senior Cup final against City of Liverpool, which Marine won 2–0, and played a part in Marine's promotion to the National League North via the playoffs.
+He turned down a new contract at Marine in 2024.

+Tranmere Rovers

+On 1 July 2024, Tranmere Rovers announced the signing of Solomon on an initial one-year contract.
+He picked up his first league goal for the club in a 3-1 away defeat to Doncaster Rovers on 21 December 2024.

+International career

+In May 2018, Solomon represented Jersey's under-18 in the Junior Muratti against their counterparts from Guernsey, having played for Jersey's under-21's a month prior.

+In the summer of 2023, Solomon represented Jersey at the 2023 Island Games, scoring three goals as Jersey won the competition.